 Transfer to train station at approx. 16:00.
 Train to Tashkent (2h 12 min).
 Transfer to your hotel.
 Overnight stay in Tashkent.

-Duration of the tour is 5 to 6 hours.
+The duration of the tour is 3 to 4 hours.

 Transfer to the international airport.